ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/atlas.ti_exports/README.md

   The table includes both low-level codes and more abstract codes, depending on how the coding hierarchy was structured.

 - **Usage:**
-  Useful for:
-  - analyzing which concepts were most prominent in the qualitative dataset;
-  - generating visualizations (e.g., bar charts, Zipf-like distributions, code clouds);
-  - validating the consistency of the coding process;
-  - supporting RQ1.x by quantifying architectural concerns, patterns, and EdgeAI practices extracted from repositories;
-  - triangulating with ISO/IEC 25010 quality attribute mappings and guideline families.

   This export is essential for replicating the **open coding stage** and for reconstructing the prevalence of each architectural construct identified in the study.

 ### 2.3 20250914_code_coocurrrence.xlsx